 Diploma Frame – They earned it; now help them display it.
 I proudly have my UF diploma hanging in my office.
 Check Etsy, FansEdge, Walmart, Wayfair.
 They have customized school diploma/tassel frames.
 This one also has room for the photo of them receiving their diploma, the diploma, and tassel.

-Furniture – Although I am sure their college digs were great, this is their first “new home.”
+Furniture – Although I am sure their college digs were great, however this is their first “new home.”
 Something from Etsy or Wayfair is a great way to start.
 Seriously, my oldest daughter furnished most of her apartment through Wayfair.
 She also picked up some great decor from Etsy, Urban Outfitters, and Nordstrom.

 Replacement sheets and towels – If they are anything like my son’s; you probably want to deposit them in the trash on your way to graduation…seriously.
 Most of the department and big box stores will have these.
 I like Macy’s, Target, TJ Maxx, Bed, Bath & Beyond, and JCPenney simply for the value.